 Riding on tires that are excessively worn or improperly inflated can cause a crash in which you can be seriously hurt or killed.

 Follow all instructions in this owner's manual regarding tire inflation and maintenance.

 Have your tires replaced by your dealer.
-For recommended tires, air pressure and minimum tread depth, see "Specifications."
+For recommended tires and air pressure, see "Specifications." ₽ P. 115

 Follow these guidelines whenever you replace tires.